asbjornh/view-models/README.md

 These tools were developed for adding type safety to websites that employ server-side rendering where the client and server use different languages (like rendering React components in C# using [ReactJS.NET](https://reactjs.net/)).
 Combining this with CI/CD helps uncover breaking changes in the client/server integration before they reach end users.

-The `React -> C#` parser/generator combo has been used in production in several web apps since 2018.
-The other parsers and generators are currently experimental.

 ```
 npm install --save-dev view-models
 ```